seyildiz/BIL395-HW2/README.md

 This Prolog code implements a simple interactive calculator in Prolog.
 The main entry point is `start/0`, which prints an introduction and then calls `calc_loop/0`.
 Within the loop, the program reads user input, checks for a quit or end-of-file condition, and otherwise delegates to `process/1` to either handle an assignment or evaluate an expression.
 Variable assignments are stored dynamically with `variable/2`, allowing reassignment.
 The core expression evaluation is implemented by `eval/2`, which handles numbers directly, resolves variable references and reports an error if a variable is undefined, and recursively processes binary operations by breaking them down (Expr =..
 [Op, Left, Right]) and delegating to `compute/4`.
 Division by zero triggers an error message and a fail to prevent proceeding with an invalid result.
 This code detects many other errors however, only gives error message to Division By Zero, Variable Not Defined.

-Unfortunately online editors so not support Prolog.
-Thus I installed swi-prolog to run the code.
-Below is a steps to run the code.
+Unfortunately online editors do not support Prolog.
+Thus, I installed swi-prolog to run the code.
+Remember to end every line with a period ('.') so that SWI-Prolog can correctly parse and execute your input.
+Below are the steps to run the code.

 Open terminal and cd to the directory where prolog file is. swipl